 The continued spread of COVID-19 has forced communities, businesses and governments to adjust to an ever-changing reality.
 These are certainly unprecedented times.
 Governments are closing borders and businesses have had to make some very difficult decisions on their operations and whether to stay open and how that would look or close.
-If you have made the decision to close your business for the foreseeable future, there are certain precautions that you should take to ensure the safety of your building.
+If you have been forced to close your business for the foreseeable future, there are certain precautions that you should take to ensure the safety of your building.

 Contact Your Insurance Advisor